InBold Terms and Conditions

 17. Data Protection and GDPR

-17.1 In the provision of IT, Hosting, and Digital services, the Client acts as the “Data Controller” and InBold acts as the “Data Processor” under the General Data Protection Regulation (GDPR).
+17.1 In the provision of IT, hosting, and digital services, the Client acts as the “Data Controller,” and InBold acts as the “Data Processor” under the General Data Protection Regulation (GDPR).

 17.2 The processing of personal data will be strictly governed by a separate Data Processing Agreement (DPA) entered into by both parties.